wout/rosetta/README.md

 🗒️ **Note:** The default locale is used by the compiler to define the ruling set of locale keys.
-This means that if one of the other available locales is missing some of the keys found in the key set of the default locale, the compiler will complain.
-So every available locale will need to have the exactr same key set as the default locale.
+This means that if one of the other available locales is missing some of the keys found in the default key set, the compiler will complain.
+So every available locale will need to have the exact same key set as the default locale.

 ### `available_locales`
 Defines all the available locales, including the default locale.
 The default